SEND

 Paddock JIN School prides itself on it's inclusive ethos and welcomes children with SEND.
 Parents are encouraged to talk about their child's special educational needs on admission.
 This ensures that school staff can plan personalised transition for those children who may require additional support.

 We are always pleased to meet new parents in person and show them around.
-Please telephone the school to make arrangements, or write or call in – ask for Ms Harvey, our SENCo, who will be happy to meet with you in the first instance so that we can do everything reasonably possible to meet your child's specific needs.
+Please telephone the school to make arrangements, or write or call in – ask for Mrs Borg, our SENDCo, who will be happy to meet with you in the first instance so that we can do everything reasonably possible to meet your child's specific needs.

 Children with an Education, Health and Care Plan will have a detailed transition programme prior to their admission.